jmagman/flutter-wiki/Plugins-and-Packages-repository-structure.md

 This layout reflects the goal of having all plugins in flutter/plugins being fully federated.
 (While this is not strictly necessary, as all packages are being maintained by the Flutter team, using a fully federated structure ensures that we are testing the federated model and finding issues and areas for improvement specific to federation.)

 In practice (as of November 2021) most plugins are not yet fully federated, and some are not federated at all, since the process of converting them from their pre-federated forms is ongoing.
-If you are looking for fully federated plugins as examples, consider `path_provider`, `shared_preferences`, or `url_launcher`.
+If you are looking for fully federated plugins as examples, consider `in_app_purchase`, `path_provider`, `shared_preferences`, or `url_launcher`.

 The two most common alternate structures are: